Editions de Parfums Dans Tes Bras (2008): Futuristic-Nostalgic Violets {Perfume Review & Musings}

 Violets for the Future

-Dans Tes Bras, the latest creation by Editions de Parfums a French perfume house specializing in fragrances with a more demanding than average sense of authorship, is at its most immediate level a perfume showcasing peppery, powdery and leathery violets.
+Dans Tes Bras, the latest creation by Editions de Parfums, a French perfume house specializing in fragrances with a more demanding than average sense of authorship, is at its most immediate level a perfume showcasing peppery, powdery and leathery violets.

 The traditional powdery facet often associated with delicate violet bouquets thus comes to verge more on the scent of cement dust.
-More generally speaking the perfume feels like a fragrance a character from Blade Runner could have worn.
+More generally speaking, the perfume feels like a fragrance a character from Blade Runner could have worn.
 The more contemporary and even science-fictionish quest of novel accords here is consistently coupled with a more old-fashioned sense of known and experienced humanity.

-Next, a more physical, shapely and doughy iris-violet emerges still remaining quite modernistic in tone as it is paired with a more abstract sensation, a little like the image, and again the contrast, of a romantic posy of violets left forgotten on a hard record playing no particular music but creating a haunting vision and circular rhythm.
+Next, a more physical, shapely and doughy iris-violet emerges still remaining quite modernistic in tone as it is paired with a more abstract sensation, a little like the image - and again the contrast - of a romantic posy of violets left forgotten on a hard record playing no particular music but creating a haunting vision and circular rhythm.

 There is a profound nudity and simplicity to the composition, a sense of contemplative silence broken only by the suggestion of the silken contact of skin: we can imagine a slightly disincarnate love scene and embrace taking place in a Tarkovsky movie echoing with the sound of footsteps in vacant architectures.

-The violet accord becomes softly metallic but seems brushed and softened down at the same time by grand-mother's love, the smell of her iris-y bready fingers.
+The violet accord becomes softly metallic but seems brushed and softened down at the same time by grand-mother's love, the smell of her iris-y, bready fingers.

 The perfume becomes peppery, powdery, a bit doughy again with a sprinkle of cinnamon, something that feels like violet chewing-gum spiced up with fiery red spice.

-It smells of nothing in a way yet it smells good.
+It smells of nothing in a way, yet it smells good.

 Apres-londee-Guerlain.jpg

-The Après-L'Ondée Filiation & Further Reviewing
+The Après-L'Ondée Filiation - Further Reviewing

-I see this explicitly stated lineage being more intuitively perceptible later in the development of Dans Tes Bras, not immediately at first.
-What I find even more interesting is how a more intimate facet of Après L'Ondée was captured this time, not the more obvious and literal violet-iris one.
-At a later stage the scent captures the dry-Champagne, citrine-colored facet of Aprés L'Ondée, which is more apparent in the parfum version I have experienced in the past (I have not re-smelled the extrait recently and only have the eau de toilette handy).
+I see this explicitly stated lineage being more intuitively perceptible later in the development of Dans Tes Bras, but not immediately at first.
+What I find even more interesting is how a more intimate facet of Après L'Ondée was captured this time; it is not the more obvious and literal violet-iris one.
+At a later stage, the scent captures the dry-Champagne, citrine-colored facet of Aprés L'Ondée, which is more apparent in the parfum version I have experienced in the past (I have not re-smelled the extrait recently and only have the eau de toilette handy).
 Dans Tes Bras even recreates that little crackling sound, seemingly that of the breaking of a slender brittle twig that Après L'Ondée in parfum seemed to offer.
 The cool décalé scent of aniseed-fennel is here too.

 It is interesting when you come to think of it that not more universal admiration has been expressed for Après L'Ondée, which entirely deserves it.
 It has always been one of the lesser-known Guerlains worn by those who were looking for the rarer, more challenging "niche" offerings of the perfume house even before the terminology existed.
 It is one of the snobbier Guerlains, if you will.